 Here’s How Georgetown Convinced Nike To Make A Major Concession On Workers’ Rights

-Georgetown ended its contract with Nike amid student protests about labor violations.
-Today, the two parties announced a new deal that could be a model for other colleges.

-For months, students around the country have been putting pressure on their universities to cut ties with Nike over what they describe as unfair labor practices at the company’s factories in Asia.
+For months, students around the country have been putting pressure on their universities to cut ties with Nike over what they describe as unfair labor practices within the company’s factories.

 Last December, 17 Georgetown students took part in a sit-in in the office of the president to demand that the university end its licensing agreement with Nike at the end of 2016, when it was set to expire.
 One particular sticking point was that Nike would not allow the Worker Rights Consortium (WRC), an independent monitoring group, into its factories.
 As a result of the protest, Georgetown did not renew the contract which meant it stopped ordering university-branded Nike apparel.

-Note: (Update: The WRC disputes some of the ways that Nike characterized the deal.
-Scott Nova, executive director of the WRC writes: “The protocol calls for us to give Nike “reasonable notice” before publication of findings, but the findings are never kept confidential from workers and their representatives, and the WRC maintains the right to publish at any point we deem necessary, without advance notice, if we conclude that violations are of great urgency.”) * This story has been updated to include more context from the WRC.